ramyabala221190/api-gateway-microservices/README.md

 ```

+5. Ensure docker is installed in all VM's.
+6. Ensure certbot is installed in the manager node and certificates are available in the manager node.

 Apart from nginx,we have not provided the ports: for any service in any app.
 expose: too is not needed.
 Overlay networking is sufficient to enable communication between the containers.
 Because nginx alone will be accessible from the browser.
 So open the firewall for the host port of nginx, on the VM where nginx+express-gateway is hosted.
 Since both dev and prod stacks deployed to the same VM, we have opened inbound tcp ports 4000 and 4001
 on the manager node VM.

+We are using manager DNS alone to access cart and product microservices and the elk as well.
+So all inbound ports are opened only in the manager node.
+No ports are opened in any of the other nodes.

 In dev: